The Unitarian Universalist Service Committee advances human rights through grassroots collaborations.

 For these reasons, Indigenous leaders, activists, scholars, and everyone concerned about the violation of treaty rights and the integrity of the planet are calling on the Biden administration to reverse their position.
 President Biden has the authority to end the Line 3 pipeline if he should choose to do so.
 He canceled the permits needed to build the Keystone XL pipeline, and he could do the same for this no less harmful project.
 Hundreds of people have already taken direct action to urge him to do so, including UUSC staff and members.
 It’s time for Biden to heed that call.

-You can add your voice now to these efforts, if you have not already done so.
-Send a message to President Biden directly, urging him to revoke the permits for Line 3 and halt construction of the pipeline extension.
 The integrity of his word and the promises of the U.S. government are at stake.
 He must act now to uphold Treaty rights, protect the environment, and honor the obligations he undertook when he pledged to make his administration a champion of justice.

 About UUSC: Guided by the belief that all people have inherent worth and dignity, UUSC advances human rights globally by partnering with affected communities who are confronting injustice, mobilizing to challenge oppressive systems, and inspiring and sustaining spiritually grounded activism for justice.
 We invite you to join us in this journey toward realizing a better future!